rdacomp/CollapseOS/README.md

 That being said, the MSP430 seems like a really nice and widely used chip...

+## Prior art

+I've spent some time doing software archeology and see if something that was already made could be used.
+There are some really nice and well-made programs out there, such as CP/M, but as far as I know (please, let me know if I'm wrong, I don't know this world very well), these old OS weren't made to be self-replicating.
+CP/M is now open source, but I don't think we can recompile CP/M from CP/M.

+Then comes the idea of piggy-backing from an existing BASIC interpreter and make a shell out of it.
+Interesting idea, and using Grant Searle's modified nascom basic would be a good starting point, but I see two problems with this.
+First, the interpreter is already 8k.
+That's a lot.
+Second, it's copyright-ladden (by Searle *and* Microsoft) and can't be licensed as open source.

+Nah, maybe I'm working needlessly, but I'll start from scratch.
+But if someone has a hint about useful prior art, please let me know.

 ## Risking ridicule

 Why publish this hazy roadmap now and risk ridicule?
 Because I'm confident